inkwhy/lines/readme.markdown

 ___

 __lines__ is derived from [raphael.js'](https://github.com/DmitryBaranovskiy/raphael/) [graffle.js](http://raphaeljs.com/graffle.js).
 What __lines__ does is set the style of the element with the ID of "lines" to be absolutely positioned and with a z-index of -1, creating a raphael generated svg layer behind your front-end layout.
-In that svg layer, a line is drawn between to selected element.
+In that svg layer, a line is drawn between two selected element.
 It works by calling the __lines__ function.
 The following is a example:

 in your html
 ```html